linrunner/tlp-doc/index.rst

 .. container:: teaser

-    TLP is a feature-rich Linux utility that **saves laptop battery power** without the need to delve into technical details.
+    TLP is a feature-rich Linux utility designed to **save laptop battery power** without the need to delve into technical details.
     Rest easy after installation knowing that TLP's default settings are already **optimized for battery life**.
-However, you can also fully customize TLP to suit your unique needs.

-    The settings are organized into three profiles *performance*, *balanced* and *power-saver*.
-The profiles switch automatically, allowing you to adjust between savings and performance independently for AC and battery operation.
+    Settings are organized into three profiles: *performance*, *balanced* and *power-saver*.
+Profiles switch automatically depending on AC and battery operation, enabling you to adjust between saving energy and performance independently.
     The newly introduced **tlp-pd** enables manual **profile switching** with a **mouse click** and completely **replaces power-profiles-daemon**.